 In simple terms, you have to get into the habit of cleaning your teeth IN SUCH A WAY that you are getting the plaque off, ALSO from in between the teeth AND under the gumline.

 Have a look at this page on how to cure gum disease .
 This is the MOST IMPORTANT PAGE ON THIS WEBSITE, and it will help you to deal with the causes of gum disease!

 The Perio Rinse will release oxygen under the gum, killing the plaque bacteria.
-I recommend the Perio Therapy Kit from TheraBreath, which comes with a gel for treating periodontal pockets.
+I HIGHLY recommend the Oral Rinse from TheraBreath.